This post contains affiliate links. Read the full disclosure here.

 - Add in the eggs and vanilla extract, and beat until just combined (do not over-mix!).

-- Mix in the dry ingredients until a dough forms.
+- Mix in the cocoa powder, flour, baking soda, and salt until a dough forms.
 Don't over-mix!

 - Scoop 2 Tablespoon sized balls of dough and place them on the baking sheet.
 Make a small teaspoon-sized indent in each one.